Dolphin-Syndrom/to_do_list_in_Django/README.md

-# ToDo List in Django Python Repository
+# ToDo List in Django

 ## Overview